sunbreakio/developers/getting-started/index.md

 5. After the plugin is installed, click on the “Activate Plugin” button.

-# Creating a Sunbreak account
+# Sign up for a Sunbreak account

 Sunbreak Personalization is a SaaS solution.
 This means that you need to create an account to connect to the Sunbreak servers.
 This is easy to do.

+# Configure the plugin settings

 ## Database Location